PracticalXR/miniaudio_dart/miniaudio_dart/README.md

 # miniaudio_dart

-WIP forked from https://github.com/DaniilAlpha/minisound/pull/6, original credit for Engine and Sound implementations and brilliant cross-platform lib interface go to DaniilAlpha.
+WIP forked from https://github.com/MichealReed/minisound/pull/6, original credit for Engine and Sound implementations and brilliant cross-platform lib interface go to MichealReed.

 ## Getting started on the web